-This complaint is related to labor conditions in 13 active projects by the International Finance Corporation (IFC) and 12 active projects supported by the Multilateral Investment Guarantee Agency (MIGA) in the Benban Solar Park in Egypt (the Project).
-In June 2022, CAO received a complaint from a driver (the Complainant) who had been employed in different roles (including as a fire truck driver, service driver, vehicle officer, maintenance officer, and firefighting team manager) by Health and Safety Home (H&SH), a Facility Management Company (FMC) at the Benban Solar Park in the Arab Republic of Egypt.
+This complaint is related to labor conditions in 13 active projects supported by the International Finance Corporation (IFC)1 and 12 active projects supported by the Multilateral Investment Guarantee Agency (MIGA)2 in the Benban Solar Park in Egypt (the Project).
+In June 2022, CAO received a complaint from a driver (the Complainant) who had been employed in different roles (including as a fire truck driver, service driver, vehicle officer, maintenance officer, and firefighting team manager) by Health and Safety Home (H&SH), a Facility Management Company (FMC) at the solar park.
 The complaint raised concerns about labor management, specifically the absence of a Labor Grievance Mechanism for H&SH (H&SH Worker's Grievance Mechanism), and nepotism in relation to benefits, promotions, and salary increases.
-The complaint also raised issues regarding working conditions and the quality and quantity of food, as well as concerns about retaliation for requesting raises or filing complaints.
+The complaint also raised issues regarding working conditions and the quality and quantity of food, as well as concerns about retaliation for requesting wage raises and filing complaints.

-In July 2022, CAO determined that the complaint met its three eligibility criteria and began an assessment of the complaint.
+In July 2022, CAO found the complaint eligible and began an assessment.

-In accordance with CAO Policy (para 169), CAO shared the complaint with the independent accountability mechanisms (IAMs) of other development financial institutions financing the project, specifically the Independent Recourse Mechanism (IRM) of the African Development Bank.
-The IRM of the African Development Bank determined that the case would be handled through their compliance review function.
-CAO was also informed by the Independent Redress Mechanism (IRM) of the Green Climate Fund that they had received the same complaint on labor issues, as well as additional social issues.
+In accordance with the CAO Policy, 3 CAO shared the complaint with the independent Accountability Mechanisms (IAMs) of other development finance institutions supporting the project, specifically the Independent Recourse Mechanism (IRM) of the African Development Bank (AfDB).
+The AfDB-IRM determined that the case would be handled through their compliance review function.
+CAO was also informed by the Independent Redress Mechanism (IRM) of the Green Climate Fund (GCF) that they had received the same complaint on labor issues, as well as additional community-related issues.

-During CAO's assessment, the Complainant and Benban Solar Developers Association (BSDA) expressed an interest in engaging in a CAO dispute resolution process.
-In accordance
+During CAO's assessment, the Complainant and Benban Solar Developers Association (BSDA) (the "Parties") expressed an interest in engaging in a CAO dispute resolution process.
+In accordance with the CAO Policy, 4 the complaint was transferred to CAO's Dispute Resolution function in February 2023.

-&lt;sup>1 Projects #37633, #40386, #40390, #37636, #37637, #39728, #37580, #40019, #37713, #37591, #39995, #39997, #39729.
+1 Projects #37633, #40386, #40390, #37636, #37637, #39728, #37580, #40019, #37713, #37591, #39995, #39997, #39729.

-&lt;sup>2 Projects #14516, #14517, #14518, #14519, #14520, #14521, #13956, #14043, #13952, #13971, #14080, #14059.
+2 Projects #14516, #14517, #14518, #14519, #14520, #14521, #13956, #14043, #13952, #13971, #14080, #14059.

-&lt;sup>3 If CAO is aware that other organizations with IAMs have financed or guaranteed a project that is the subject of a complaint to CAO, CAO will notify those IAMs of the existence of the complaint, subject to the Complainant's consent to this notice and applicable provisions to protect confidentiality.
+3 If CAO is aware that other organizations with IAMs have financed or guaranteed a project that is the subject of a complaint to CAO, CAO will notify those IAMs of the existence of the complaint, subject to the Complainant's consent to this notice and applicable provisions to protect confidentiality.